Ar545/ece4750-sec12-net/docs/index.md

 Implementing and Testing the Switch Unit
 --------------------------------------------------------------------------

-For now just use a fixed priority arbiter.
-Give highest priority to input streams 1 and 2, since they will eventually correspond to the clockwise and counter-clockwise channels.
-We want to priortize messages already in the network (input streams 1 and 2) over messages coming from the input terminal (input stream 0).

 Next we need to implement a very basic switch unit.
 Take a look at the switch unit in `lab4_sys/NetRouterSwitchUnit.v`.
 The interface looks like
 this: